-The primary responsibility of the Future of Physician Payment Reform Legislative and Regulatory Affairs Taskforce is to monitor the ongoing transition from a fee-for-service system to a value-based system and ensure gynecologic oncology can deliver high-quality and cost-effective care.
-The taskforce will consider forward-thinking practice models for physician payment, i.e., capitation, ACOs, Management Fee, and policies that would support SGO members and address multidisciplinary practice and management issues that impact the care of women with gynecologic malignancies.
+The primary responsibility of the Future of Physician Payment Reform Legislative and Regulatory Affairs Task Force is to monitor the ongoing transition from a fee-for-service system to a value-based system and ensure gynecologic oncology can deliver high-quality and cost-effective care.
+The task force considers forward-thinking practice models for physician payment, policies that support SGO members and address multidisciplinary practice management issues that impact the care of people with gynecologic malignancies.

-The Coding and Reimbursement Taskforce’s primary purpose is to represent the interest of gynecologic oncologists regarding regulatory, and other issues that impact coding, billing, and reimbursement.
-They will provide expertise to the Legislative and Regulatory Committee regarding reimbursement issues.
-The taskforce will manage proposals for new and revised current procedural (CPT) codes.
-The taskforce has primary responsibility for the creation of new CPT codes and modification of existing ones through its partnership with ACOG and its visibility within the American Medical Association (AMA) CPT Editorial Panel-sponsored national committees.
+The Coding and Reimbursement Task Force’s primary purpose is to represent the interest of gynecologic oncologists regarding regulatory and other issues that impact coding, billing and reimbursement.
+They provide expertise to the Legislative and Regulatory Committee regarding reimbursement issues, and manage proposals for new and revised current procedural (CPT) codes through its partnership with the American College of Obstetricians and Gynecologists (ACOG) and its visibility within the American Medical Association (AMA) CPT Editorial Panel-sponsored national committees.

-The Legislative and Regulatory Affairs Taskforce’s primary responsibility is to monitor legislative and regulatory activity at the national level and communicate information to other appropriate taskforces within the Health Policy and Socio-economic committee.
-Additional responsibility includes ensuring that policies enacted and implemented by government are favorable to SGO members by monitoring and reviewing draft regulations and legislation and its applicability to gynecologic oncology practice.
-The taskforce will determine SGO’s involvement in issue-specific coalitions and support continuation of the Ovarian Cancer Research Program at the Department of Defense.
-The taskforce will continually maintain key relationships within the cancer community and legislative offices.
-SGO Members interested participating in these initiatives are encouraged to join the SGO Congressional Ambassadors Program.
+The primary responsibilities of the Legislative and Regulatory Affairs Task Force is to monitor legislative and regulatory activity at the national level and communicate information to other appropriate task forces within the Health Policy and Socio-economic Committee.
+This work group ensures policies enacted and implemented by government are favorable to SGO members, determines SGO’s involvement in issue-specific coalitions and supports continuation of the Ovarian Cancer Research Program at the Department of Defense.